classgraph/classgraph/README.md

 Note that you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces having one of the whitelisted package prefixes.

-You can also find the latest last-modified timestamp on any directory, file or zip/jarfile in the classpath, in order to enable dynamic class-reloading if something is recompiled (e.g. for a web server that allows for hot-replace of route handler classes):
+You can also find the latest last-modified timestamp on any directory, file or zip/jarfile in the classpath, in order to enable dynamic class-reloading if something is recompiled (e.g. for a web server that allows for hot-replace of route handler classes).
+The resulting timestamp is in milliseconds since the Unix epoch.

 ```java
     long lastModified = new FastClasspathScanner(